tadamcz/copula-wrapper/README.md

 - `n` marginal distributions
 - a set of pairwise correlations between the dimensions

-[Copulas](https://www.mathworks.com/help/stats/copulas-generate-correlated-samples.html) are a good way to achieve this separate specification of dependence and marginal distribution.
+[Copulas](https://www.mathworks.com/help/stats/copulas-generate-correlated-samples.html) are a good way to achieve this separate specification of marginal distribution and dependence.

 This is a wrapper around the copula functionality in the [`statsmodels` package](https://www.statsmodels.org/).